 Welcome to this month’s Coffee & Questions segment here on The Purpose Show!
-The Coffee & Questions segment is a time where I answer ...
-I always physically have a cup of coffee with me because it feels super fun.
+The Coffee & Questions segment is a time when I sit down with 2-4 questions from you.
+You guys ask questions in many different places – email, Instagram Messages, Instagram Comments, Facebook, all of that.
+I have my team help me pull a few select questions and I answer them once a month.
+This is a time where I always physically have a cup of coffee with me because it feels super fun.
 It feels like I am sitting down with my friends, having coffee, and just…chatting.
-That’s what I want my show to feel like, especially this segment.
-If you asked a question, this is a time where I may answer it.
-So, sit down, cozy up, get a cup of coffee, and let’s chat!

 Mentioned in this Episode:

 Ep 06Ep 004: Positive Words For Your Children

 Allie’s Courses (Use the code PURPOSESHOW for 10% off!)

 Since I am featuring incredible books and authors on the podcast for the month of October, I am hosting giveaways on The Purpose Show Facebook Community!
 Head over to the page to join in the fun!
 I cannot want to connect with you this month on all things book related. #AllieReadsOctober

 who doesn't love a GIVEAWAY?